WPDevelopers/notificationx/README.txt

 10. Notification Bar with Countdown

 == Changelog ==

+= 2.6.0 - 09/02/2023 =
+- Added: Responsive control for Notification.
+- Added: ShortCode support in the advanced template.
+- Fixed: Conflict with a caching plugin.
+- Fixed: Cron wasn’t working properly while enabling/disabling a notification.
+- Few minor bug fixes and improvements

 = 2.5.9 - 21/12/2022 =
 - Few minor bug fixes and improvements